 The New 52

 Following the DC Multiverse's restructure during Flashpoint, Power Ring and the Crime Syndicate have had their entire history rewritten.
 No longer do they hail from the Antimatter Universe; instead, they are once again native to Earth 3, a universe where villains, not heroes, are the dominant force.
 It was revealed in Justice League #23 that the Crime Syndicate of America has been behind the Secret Society of Super Villains' plot, and have been preparing since Darkseid's invasion to take Earth Prime for themselves.
 Following the success of their plan, Power Ring and his compatriots cross the barrier between the universes and step foot on Earth Prime.
 He is shown to be a tremendous coward, stumbling in his speech and questioning his surroundings nervously.
 He also seems to be under the guidance of Deathstorm, who cautions him not to panic, lest he aggravate his "condition".
 His ring is circular with no design and seems to be the cause of this condition.
+Power Ring is eventually defeated after battling Sinestro who kills him by creating a construct of a saw blade and severing Power Ring's right arm off then blowing up his body.
+His ring then goes to look for another weak willed person to control.

 Major Story Arcs